uclh-criu/recruit-tests/sw-dev-b7/README.md

  2. Since the researchers will be overloaded with information from different hospitals and in different formats, you decide to implement a user-friendly **Web front-end** that simplifies querying the API and viewing results.

- 3. Thinking you could support the researchers even further, you decide to implement – as part of the API or the front-end – features that analyse and **aggregate data** (e.g., number of admissions per sex).

- 4. You work in a team and anyone could be moved onto this project, so you write and share **documentation** about how to deploy, execute and use the tools.
+ 3. You work in a team and anyone could be moved onto this project, so you write and share **documentation** about how to deploy, execute and use the tools.
 You also briefly explain, where applicable, your decisions on architecture, modelling and choice of technologies.

- 5. The team uses Docker and Docker Compose to deploy heterogeneous and complex technology stacks in generic Linux servers.
+ 4. The team uses Docker and Docker Compose to deploy heterogeneous and complex technology stacks in generic Linux servers.
 You decide it’s worth providing Docker files (“Dockerfile”, “docker-compose.yml”) to ease the deployment of your solution. _If you have never heard of or used it, this is a great opportunity to showcase your curiosity and talents dealing with a new tool!_